andreasthoelke/dotvim/help.md

 gp <c-o>v   - browse-open recent file in a split e.g. from a different project

 ## Dirvish
-t           - open in new tab
-leader of   - open file under cursor in float-win. curson is in float win so you can scroll right away.
+a           - open file in right split, then use ]f [f to go back forth the files in the dir! x           - add some files to the arglist that you want to work with. then open the first file (with a or i), then use ]a [a [A ]A - to go through the marked files (instead of opening tabs for all files) t           - open in new tab leader of   - open file under cursor in float-win. curson is in float win so you can scroll right away.
 P           - preview in float-win